AlfredConlan/inerg-api/README.md

 Ohio Quarterly production data API for inerG Technical Test

 ## Installation

+Install Python3 if you don't already have it installed

 Clone the repo `git clone https://github.com/AlfredConlan/inerg-api.git`

 Open the project in your editor